senanu/b40/docs/labs/R/intro_to_rstudio.md

 ## Getting Started -- loading an R Markdown file
 1. Download [this file](intro_to_rstudio.Rmd) and save it on your computer.
 I recommend you stay organized by starting a new folder (directory) for Rmd files for this class.
+    1. I *highly recommend* that you make a new directory (folder) on your computer to store Rmd files for this class.
+Believe me, this will make your life easier, so don't skip doing this.
+    2. Whenever you download an analysis file, save it into this newly-created directory and open it from there.
 2. Use the following steps for every lab in which we use R.
 3. If you are using a stand-alone version of RStudio
    1. Go to the file menu, and select "Open File..."